"Journalism will kill you, but it will keep you alive while you’re at it.”

 Blair Shiff

 When I was rather young, my family settled in Texas.
-Growing up in a suburb north of Dallas, I thrived in academics, theatre, dance and choir.
+Growing up in a Dallas suburb, I thrived in academics, theatre, dance and choir.

-I started my journalism career at Emerson College in Boston, Massachusetts.
-I reported on WERS' sports radio talk show weekly and helped anchor WEBN, both of which are student media productions.
+I started my college career at Emerson College in Boston, Massachusetts.
+I reported on WERS' sports radio talk show weekly and helped anchor WEBN, both student media productions.

-Then, in my third semester, I whisked myself off to Europe for some time abroad and lived in a Dutch castle with some classmates from Emerson.
+I whisked myself off to Europe for some time abroad and lived in a Dutch castle with some Emerson classmates.

-After an amazing experience abroad, I made a stark change and transferred to the University of Texas at Austin where I completed my degree in Broadcast Journalism.
-During my time at UT-Austin, I produced, anchored and reported for all forms of media as well as starting a Texas chapter of a professional organization I had joined at Emerson.
+After then, I transferred to the University of Texas at Austin where I completed my degree in Broadcast Journalism.
+During my time at UT-Austin, I produced, anchored and reported for all forms of media.
+I even founded a chapter of a professional organization.

 The day after graduation, I started my professional journalism career at the Austin American-Statesman as an Editorial Assistant.
-At first, I pushed stories to the website and learned a lot about content transfer.
-After only working at the Statesman for three months, the higher-ups promoted me to Editorial Assistant for the Business and Life & Arts sections.
+After only working at the Statesman for three months, I was promoted.
 In this new position, I reviewed live music festivals and underground bands for the Life & Arts section, while writing articles on stocks, bonds and dividends for the Business section and crafting articles about high school football.

-In July 2008, I was offered the Web Desk Editor position at KXAN Austin News, the local NBC affiliate.
-I took it and quickly embraced new skills as a web content producer.
+In July 2008, I was offered the Web Desk Editor position at KXAN Austin News.
+I quickly embraced new skills as a web content producer there.

-In March 2010, I was approached by LIN Media, the corporation that owns KXAN, and they suggested I become the New Media Executive Producer in Albuquerque, New Mexico, at KRQE News 13.
-So, I packed up and moved to the Land of Enchantment.
+In March 2010, I was approached by LIN Media, the corporation that owned KXAN, for another promotion as the New Media Executive Producer in Albuquerque, N.M., at KRQE News 13.

-After almost exactly a year in ABQ, I packed those same cardboard boxes and moved to the Mile High City - Denver, Colorado, - to be a digital producer for 9NEWS.com.
+After almost exactly a year in ABQ, I packed those same cardboard boxes and moved to Denver, CO., to be a digital producer for 9NEWS.
 I also produced content for USA Today.
 And, on the side, I freelanced for GolfLife.

-Five years later, I was lucky enough to get a job with ABC News in New York City, so I moved to the Big Apple to be the Senior Video Producer for ABC Digital, where I got to come up with creative ways to incorporate video into digital original stories.
+Five years later, I landed a job with ABC News in New York City, so I moved to the Big Apple to be the Senior Video Producer for ABC Digital, where I got to come up with creative ways to incorporate video into digital original stories.
 They even let me write articles from time to time.

-After about two years of being in that role, I got a great opportunity.
+After about two years of being in that role, I got another great opportunity.
 I was promoted to Coordinating Producer for a new project.
 Facebook approached ABC News to produce a newscast exclusively for Facebook Watch called On Location.
-I led a 10-person team that produced a seven-day-a-week, vertical newscast.
+I led a 10-person team who produced a seven-day-a-week, vertical newscast.

-I was offered a freelance position as the Senior Video Producer for Fox News after about a year of leading On Location.
-There, I doled out assignments to the video production team, reviewed videos to make sure they fit our standard of excellence and even got to report and copy edit.
+I accepted a freelance position as the Senior Video Producer for Fox News after about a year of leading On Location.
+There, I doled out assignments to the video production team, reviewed videos to make sure they fit the network's standard of excellence and even got to report and copyedit articles.

-After just two months of freelancing, Fox wanted to hold onto me and I was offered a full-time position as the Senior Video Producer for FoxBusiness.com.
-I was honored to work with the high-energy team of video producers as they came up with great ways to tell business news visually.
-While in my role, I was able to write articles as well.
+After just two months of freelancing, Fox wanted to hold onto me, and I was offered a full-time position as the Senior Video Producer for FoxBusiness.com.
+I was honored to work with the high-energy team of video producers as they came up with great ways to visually tell business news.
+While in my role, I was able to write articles, too.

-As COVID-19 raged in the city, I felt called to return to local news, where I felt I could make a significant difference in communities.
-I was offered my first executive role as the Digital Director for WCNC Charlotte.
-As a department head, I'm able to lead, inspire and strategize for all digital products.
+As COVID-19 raged in the city, I felt called to return to local news, so I could make a significant difference in communities.
+I accepted my first executive role as the Digital Director for WCNC Charlotte.
+As a department head, I led, inspired and strategized for all digital products and platforms.